MBilalQureshi/Cosmos-beauty-pp4/README.md

 <small><i><a href='http://ecotrust-canada.github.io/markdown-toc/'>Table of contents generated with markdown-toc</a></i></small>
 ## User Experience (UX)

-A visitor on Cosmos Beauty is most probably someone above age 15 who loves trying new beauty products or maybe buy the same product again or save it to buy later when there is discount going on that product.
+A visitor to Cosmos Beauty is most probably someone above age 15 who loves trying new beauty products or maybe buys the same product again or saves it to buy later when there is a discount going on that product.

 ### User Stories

 #### User Profile
-- As a Site User, I can signup to my account to place orders , update product quantities, cancel orders, remove items from my orders and add/remove products from wishlist.
+- As a Site User, I can sign up to my account to place orders, update product quantities, cancel orders, remove items from my orders, and add/remove products from my wishlist.
-- As a Site User, I can login to keep my account secure.
+- As a Site User, I can log in to keep my account secure.
-- As a Site User, I can keep my personal data such as my orders and wishlist to my self.
+- As a Site User, I can keep my data such as my orders and wishlist to myself.
-- As a Site User, I can login using my email as it's much easier than username.
+- As a Site User, I can log in using my email as it's much easier than a username.

 #### User Navigation
-- As a Site User, I can easily understand the purpose of the website by just one look and tell if it meets my expectations.
+- As a Site User, I can easily understand the purpose of the website with just one look and tell if it meets my expectations.
-- As a Site User, I can search for products using search bar even after typing incomplete product names.
+- As a Site User, I can search for products using the search bar even after typing incomplete product names.
-- As a Site User, I can navigate through the website without any struggle and find products I want.
+- As a Site User, I can navigate through the website without any struggle and find the products I want.
-- As a Site User, I can view paginated list of products on web page so that I can select only product I want with more ease.
+- As a Site User, I can view a paginated list of products on the web page so that I can select only the products I want with more ease.
-- As a Site User, I can see the product detail by clicking the product.
+- As a Site User, I can see the product details by clicking the product.

 #### Interaction with Product
-- As a Site User, Once I select a product, I can add it to wishlist to buy it later.
+- As a Site User, Once I select a product, I can add it to my wishlist to buy it later.
-- As a Site User, I can add/remove products from cart.
+- As a Site User, I can add/remove products from the cart.
 - As a Site User, I can read the details of the product.
-- As a Site User, I can checkout once I add product to the cart.
+- As a Site User, I can check once I add the product to the cart.
-- As a Site User, I can add maximum 10 items and minimum 1 item of same product.
+- As a Site User, I can add a maximum of 10 items and a minimum of 1 item of the same product.
-- As a Site User, I can see if item is on discount or not.
+- As a Site User, I can see if the item is on discount or not.
-- As a Site User, I can easily understand if a product id out of stock.
+- As a Site User, I can easily understand if a product is out of stock.

 #### Cart Overview
 - As a Site User, I can take an overview of the cart final time before moving to shipping.
-- As a Site User, I can remove Items from cart.
+- As a Site User, I can remove items from the cart.
 - As a Site User, I can see my total of one product based on quantity and discount.
-- As a Site User, I can see total of all products plus shipping cost before moving forward.
+- As a Site User, I can see the total of all products plus shipping cost before moving forward.

 #### Shipping Details
-- As a Site User, I can add my perosnal data inside shipping details if it does not exist.
+- As a Site User, I can add my data inside shipping details if it does not exist.
 - As a Site User, I can update my shipping details if they already exist.
-- As a Site User, I can keep my personal data in app and can use it again without an updating it.
+- As a Site User, I can keep my data in the app and can use it again without updating it.

 #### Order Complete
 - As a Site User, I want to know when my order is going to reach me.
-- As a Site User, I want option to view my placed order using My Order button or I can also use the nav bar for this purpose.
+- As a Site User, I want the option to view my placed order using the My Order button or I can also use the nav bar for this purpose.
-- As a Site User, I still have the option to see whats on sale or go to home page or see wishlist.
+- As a Site User, I still have the option to see what's on sale go to the home page or see wishlist.
-- As a Site User, I should always have the optio to place new orders after order completion.
+- As a Site User, I should always have the option to place new orders after order completion.

 #### My orders
 - As a Site User, I can visit my orders to see all the orders placed by me.
-- As a Site User, I can can cancel the orders whihc I have placed.
+- As a Site User, I can cancel the orders that I have placed.
-- As a Site User, I can update the quntity of the products inside my orders.
+- As a Site User, I can update the quantity of the products inside my orders.
 - As a Site User, I can remove an Item from multiple products list.

 #### Wishlist
-- As a Site User, I can add items to wishlist.
+- As a Site User, I can add items to my wishlist.
 - As a Site User, I can view the products I have added to my wishlist once logged in.
 - As a Site User, I can remove items from my wishlist once bought.